entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - Clement *et al.* (2024): "Cavin *et al.* (2020, char.
 56) defined a character identifying the deepest point of the angular.
 Two character-states were originally used: approximately midway along length of the bone (0) and near the anterior margin of the bone (1).
 Since the character-states were primarily defined in order to reflect a difference among derived coelacanths (mainly *Mawsonia* and *Axelrodichthys*), we used another state as "posterior half deeper than anterior half of angular" which is herein considered as the plesiomorphic state because it is observed among basal coelacanths.
 The three character-states form a morphocline.
-Character 137 is linked to character 136."
+Character 137 is linked to Character 136."

 > - The coding of *Qujingodus* is ?.